peitek/CodeImageGenerator/README.md

 * Better and cleaner (Python) code...
 * Better configuration (in particular the output color scheme)
-* Warnings when code doesn't fit on screen
 * Command line support
 * Allow multiple functions per file
 * Allow functions besides `public int`, `public String`, `public boolean`, and a couple of other static ones
 * Only read Java files
-* Support for more languages than just Java
+* Support for more languages than just Java and Python

 ## Font